bykimpage/DVDeconv/README.md

 When you want to generate bars image under depth-variant image model, refer dataset_variant.m script.
 When you want to generate bars image under depth-invariant image model, refer dataset_invariant.m script.

+## Demo in the paper
+### PSFGenerator_GUI
+1. Launch Matlab.
+2. Add path.
+  addpath('PSFGenerator_GUI')
+3. Run.
+4-1.
+Leaving the initial values, click 'Generate' button.
+Then, the PSFs for depth-variant asymmetric algorithms are generated and saved the current folder.
+The PSF for depth-invariant asymmetric algorithm is h00064.mat The generated results can be downloaded from 'DataSet/DVAsymPSF', 'DataSet/InvAsymPSF' 4-2.
+Set W8 and W12 to 0, click 'Generate' button.
+Then, the PSFs for depth-variant symmetric algorithms are generated and saved the current folder.
+The PSF for depth-invariant symmetric algorithm is h00064.mat The generated results can be downloaded from 'DataSet/DVSymPSF', 'DataSet/InvSymPSF'

+### Deconv_GUI
+1. Launch Matlab.
+2. Add path.
+  addpath('Deconv_GUI')
+3. Run.
+  Deconv_GUI
+4. Click "Open" in Image section.
+And select folder that include images to restore.
+For 15dB Dataset, set the path as 'DataSet/G15-P'
+For 10dB Dataset, set the path as 'DataSet/G10-P'
+5. Click "Open" in PSF section.
+And select folder that include PSF.
+Select the PSF folder that matches the algorithm you want to execute. ex) DataSet/DVAsymPSF for Depth-variant asymmetric OSL/GEM algorithm ex) DataSet/InvSymPSF for Depth-invariant symmetric OSL/GEM algorithm
+6. Select algorithm and setting parameters in Algorithm section.
+In the experiment in the paper, γ was set to 0.00001,  c was set to 0.6 in the 15dB dataset. γ was set to 0.0006, c was set to 5  for depth-variant GEM algorithm in the 10dB dataset. γ was set to 0.0001 for depth-variant algorithm except GEM in the 10dB dataset.
+7. After setting options for deconvolution in Result section, click "Run".
+The Depth-variant deconvolution results are obtained after 29 iterations.
+The Depth-invariant deconvolution results are obtained after 20 iterations.

 ## References and License
 If you find my work helpful in your research, please kindly cite below papers.